-NBR tax, which constitutes 86.2 per cent of the total targeted revenue, recorded a negative growth of (-) 1.7 per cent during the July-February period of FY2020 according to the MoF data.
-The NBR data itself, available for up to April FY2020, however, shows a growth of 0.6 per cent compared to the corresponding period of FY2019.
-This implies that NBR tax collection will need to grow by 196.5 per cent during the remainder of FY2020 to meet the annual target.
-Within the components of the NBR tax, duties at import and export stage, VAT at local level and income tax will need to increase by 303.5 per cent, 150.9 per cent and 186.8 per cent respectively during the May-June period of FY2020 to reach respective individual annual targets.
+NBR tax, which constitutes 86.2 per cent of the total targeted revenue, recorded a negative growth of 1.7 per cent during the July-February period of FY2019-20 according to the MoF data.
+The NBR data itself, available for up to April FY2019-20, however, shows a growth of 0.6 per cent compared to the corresponding period of FY2018-19.
+This implies that NBR tax collection will need to grow by 196.5 per cent during the remainder of FY2019-20 to meet the annual target.
+Within the components of the NBR tax, duties at import and export stage, value added tax (VAT) at local level and income tax will need to increase by 303.5 per cent, 150.9 per cent and 186.8 per cent respectively during the May-June period of FY2019-20 to reach respective individual annual targets.
 Not only are such targets unattainable, given the COVID-19 induced economic slowdown, the annual growth rates will come down further.